nmshd/documentation/_docs_integrate/data-model-overview.md

 ### ThirdPartyRelationshipAttribute

 A [RelationshipAttribute](#relationshipattribute) can be forwarded to a peer which is not involved in the [Relationship](#relationship) in which the RelationshipAttribute exists if its `confidentiality` is not set to `"private"`.
-For the Identity which forwards its [OwnRelationshipAttribute](#ownrelationshipattribute) or [PeerRelationshipAttribute](#peerrelationshipattribute) to a peer, [AttributeForwardingDetails](#attributeforwardingdetails) are created, with their `attributeId` property set to the `id` of the source RelationshipAttribute to represent their association.
+For the Identity which forwards its [OwnRelationshipAttribute](#ownrelationshipattribute) or [PeerRelationshipAttribute](#peerrelationshipattribute) to a peer, [AttributeForwardingDetails](#attributeforwardingdetails) associated with the source RelationshipAttribute are created.
 A ThirdPartyRelationshipAttribute is created for the Identity which received the forwarded RelationshipAttribute.

 | Name                 | Type                                                                             | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        |